wazo-platform/wazo-platform.org/content/uc-doc/ecosystem/supported_devices.md

 Wazo only supports configuring the FXS ports of these gateways.
 It does not support configuring the FXO ports.
-If you have a gateway on which you would like to configure the FXO ports, you'll need to write the FXO ports configuration manually by creating a `custom template
+If you have a gateway on which you would like to configure the FXO ports, you'll need to write the FXO ports configuration manually by creating a [custom template](/uc-doc/administration/provisioning/adv_configuration#provd-custom-templates) for your gateway.
-<provd-custom-templates>`{.interpreted-text role="ref"} for your
-gateway.

 It's only possible to enter a provisioning code on the first FXS port